 About the middle of the month I had business to Salt Lake City and when I returned on the 16th I found Altamira, just confined, had a fine daughter, both doing well.
 The last day of this month I moved my family into the other house… (“to draw the house” means to put it on skids and pull it with horses from one location to another) [3b]

 To provide water for people and animals Isaac Newton Goodale changed the course of the Barker Ditch a little bit so that it ran adjacent to the south wall of the fort; this slight diversion in the course of the ditch clearly identifies today the location of the 1853 south wall of the fort.
 Goodale also surveyed a new section of the Barker Ditch next to the north wall of the fort.
-Eventually the name of the Barker Ditch changed to the Bingham Fort Ditch and is now called the Lower Lynne Ditch.
+Eventually the name of the Barker Ditch changed to the Bingham Fort Ditch; it is still in use today is called the Lower Lynne Ditch.

 The walls of the fort were made with “mud-wattle” that filled a form built with stakes and woven willows.
 The wall was about 12 feet high, 8 feet wide at the rocky base and 3 feet wide at the top, wide enough for a man to walk on.
 Thomas Richardson said:

 “The walls were made of mud.
 We did not have lumber to put up to hold the mud, so we placed upright poles, tapering from about eight feet at the bottom to about three feet at the top.
 We set stakes between the poles and wove willows in like a willow fence, then filled the space with mud.We made a ditch nearby to run water down to wet the mud.
 When wet, we threw it in with shovels, spades or anything we had.
 We built the willow forms as the wall went up.
 It was about twelve feet high.”